zip-rs/zip-old/README.md

   This is the fastest `deflate` implementation available.
 * `deflate-zopfli`: Enables deflating files with the `zopfli` library (used when compression quality is 10..=264).
 This is the most effective `deflate` implementation available.
 * `deflate64`: Enables the deflate64 compression algorithm.
-Decompression is only supported.
+Only decompression is supported.
+* `lzma`: Enables the LZMA compression algorithm.
+Only decompression is supported.
 * `bzip2`: Enables the BZip2 compression algorithm.
 * `time`: Enables features using the [time](https://github.com/rust-lang-deprecated/time) crate.
 * `chrono`: Enables converting last-modified `zip::DateTime` to and from `chrono::NaiveDateTime`.